 How to engage in online horse betting if you are new to this:

-- Firstly, find the relevant racebook (the licensed, of course) that offers horse racing odds, lines and markets.
-Check the list of the trusted platforms for the US or UK here.
+- Firstly, find the relevant bookmaker (the licensed, of course) that offers horse racing odds.
 You may also download one of the best apps to place horse bets directly from your mobile device.

-- Then register with your personal details like name, address, social security number or ID.
-You have to be a verified punter (18+ in UK or 21+ in USA) before you can sign up, bet on horses online, deposit and withdraw money.
+- Then register with your personal details like name, address, social security number, or ID.
+You must be a verified punter (21+ in the US) before you can sign up, bet on horses online, and deposit and withdraw money.

-- Take advantage of the offers by the horse race betting sites and apps in the USA or UK.
-Deposit money and carefully read terms and conditions before claiming any bonuses and using promo codes.
+- Take advantage of the offers by the horse race betting sites and apps.
+Deposit funds and carefully read the terms and conditions before claiming any bonuses and using promo codes.

 Picking Your Horse Racing Bets

-Many of the big races such as the Derby and the Kentucky Derby are competed for by horses of the same age and carrying the same weight, but those are the exception.
-Most racing involves competitors of varying ages and abilities with a handicap system in operation in a bid to equalise the competition, so always take that into account when betting horses online.
+Many big races, such as the Derby and the Kentucky Derby are competed for by horses of the same age and carrying the same weight, but those are the exception.
+Most racing involves competitors of varying ages and abilities with a handicap system in operation in a bid to equalize the competition, so always take that into account when betting horses online.

 Horse Competitions & Racing Events